 Refrigerators

 Refrigerators show the widest lifespan spread of any major appliance.
-The NAHB average of 13 years collapses three very different populations into one number: budget freestanding units that struggle to reach year 11, mid-range French-door models that typically deliver 12 to 14 years before sealed-system issues appear, and built-in Sub-Zero refrigerators that routinely run 20 years or more.
+DOE's mean of 14.3 years for standard-size units collapses three very different populations into one number: budget freestanding units that struggle to reach year 11, mid-range French-door models that typically deliver 12 to 14 years before sealed-system issues appear, and built-in Sub-Zero refrigerators that routinely run 20 years or more.
 Sub-Zero's 12-year sealed-system warranty is a direct statement of the company's confidence in compressor and condenser lifespan beyond what mid-range manufacturers will commit to.

 The single biggest predictor of refrigerator longevity within any tier is condenser coil cleanliness.
 Energy Star data shows that dirty condenser coils force the compressor to run longer to maintain temperature, which is the leading cause of premature compressor failure.
 A condenser cleaning takes 15 minutes and meaningfully extends compressor life on any refrigerator regardless of tier.
 We cover the full maintenance routine in our refrigerator maintenance guide.